gitesthuman/MapGenerator/README.md

 Requires Python3.10, numpy, opencv2, tkinter.

+# Assets
+In folder assets there are some textures I uploaded.
+If you want to use or own ones, add them in file `resources.py` to list `textures`.
+The patern is tuple containing: (texture_path, texture_name).

 # Guide

 Select dimensions your map you want to have and single tile size in pixels.